European shares recover as bond selloff eases, euro falls

 "From a sectoral point of view, this is important and definitely negative for cyclical sectors such as automobiles and industrials."

-Germany's Beiersdorf rose 3.2 percent to be the top DAX performer.
-The personal care company reported first-quarter core profit rose more than expected, helped by demand for its products in Eastern Europe.
+Germany's Beiersdorf rose 3.4 percent to be the top DAX performer.
+The company reported first-quarter core profit rose more than expected, helped by demand for its products in Eastern Europe.

 * Indexes up: Dow 0.1 pct, S&P 0.11 pct, Nasdaq 0.19 pct (Adds details, comments, updates prices)